rsashacode/breakout/README.md

 ## References

-All assets used in the game are open-source, terms of use can be found in the links provided.
+All assets used in the game are open-source, Terms of Use can be found via the links below.

 ### Graphics
 - Ball image sourced from [manshagraphics](https://reurl.cc/A4o88e), with usage rights defined by the [License Agreement for Flaticon Content](https://reurl.cc/eL189L).